StudioMaxIO/build-a-bot/README.md

 ## Quick Start

-Create a `.env.local` file in the root of the project and add the following:
+Create a `.env.local` file in the root of the project and add the following, replacing `<YOUR_API_KEY>` with your actual OpenAI API key.

 ```bash
 echo "OPENAI_API_KEY=<YOUR_API_KEY>" .env.local